ADGEfficiency/dotfiles/README.md

 $ make python
 ```

-This will setup a global Python installation in a pyenv virtual environment.
+This will also setup a global Python installation in a pyenv virtual environment.

 ## Neovim

-Neovim setup is in [./nvim](https://github.com/ADGEfficiency/dotfiles/tree/master/nvim).
+Neovim config is in `./nvim`.
+To use the Neovim setup, put this folder into `$XDG_CONFIG_HOME`.

-To use my Neovim setup, put this folder into `$XDG_CONFIG_HOME`.
+I use Lazy for package management in Neovim.

-## Getting Kitty to Play Nice on MacOS
+## Getting Kitty to Play Nice on macOS

 Had weird issue with the first execution of Kitty not loading the `kitty.conf` correctly - fixed with: